KHTW: 2017

 On February 17, 2017, KLLS went silent due to antenna array damage.
 The FCC granted a silent STA while the array was repaired.

 2018

 KLLS returned to the air briefly on February 11 thru the 14th.
 Southeast Telecom filed an STA after the facility fell silent again on February 16, citing additional unforeseen damage to the transmission equipment that resulted from Hurricane Harvey.
 It returned to the air at 5 p.m.
 CT on November 24, 2018.

 2019-2022

 It suffered a transmitter failure in early 2019 and again went silent pending repairs.
 It was sold to the current owner later that year who has flipped it to Tejano music.
 The buyer, Carlos Lopez of Corpus Christi, defaulted on the 10-year promissory note in May 2021.
 Boone is currently in the process of foreclosing and taking the station back.

 2022-present

-By August 2022, the station has flipped back to Classic Hits with little or no IDs/imaging.
+In August 2022, the station flipped back to Classic Hits with little or no IDs/imaging.
+On June 29, 2023, its programming changed to conservative talk, clearing syndicated shows from Chad Benson, Dan Bongino, Ben Shapiro, Dana Loesch, Mark Levin, and Alex Jones.